Score-Milk/sm-unity-sdk/Assets/Plugins/ScoreMilk/README.txt

 5) Subscribe GameObjects to ScoreMilk Events
     - You Subscribe events in a GameObject like this: private void OnEnable() {
-            ScoreMilk.Connection.OnReceivedMatchmakingStart += OnMatchmaking;
+            ScoreMilk.Connection.OnReceivedGetReady += OnMatchmaking;
         }
         private void OnDisable() {
-            ScoreMilk.Connection.OnReceivedMatchmakingStart -= OnMatchmaking;
+            ScoreMilk.Connection.OnReceivedGetReady -= OnMatchmaking;
         }
     - You have to Subscribe/Unsubscribe to 4 events:
-        ScoreMilk.Connection.OnReceivedMatchmakingStart: Player pressed "play" button.
+        ScoreMilk.Connection.OnReceivedGetReady: Player pressed "play" button.
 Game should go to real match scene and wait for start.
-        ScoreMilk.Connection.OnReceivedToPractice: Player pressed "practice" button.
+        ScoreMilk.Connection.OnReceivedStartPracticeGame: Player pressed "practice" button.
 Game should go to a practice scene.
 NOT title screen.
-        ScoreMilk.Connection.OnReceivedCancelMatch: Match was cancelled for any reason.
+        ScoreMilk.Connection.OnReceivedQuitToMenu: Match was cancelled for any reason.
 Game should go back previous scene or title.
-        ScoreMilk.Connection.OnReceivedStart: Both players are ready and accepted the required crypto transaction.
+        ScoreMilk.Connection.OnReceivedStartRealGame: Both players are ready and accepted the required crypto transaction.
 Game should continue and start match.
-        ScoreMilk.Connection.OnReceivedWalletConnected:  Wallet connected
-        ScoreMilk.Connection.OnReceivedWalletDisconnected:  Wallet disconnected

-    - Sends wallet id in event
+        ScoreMilk.Connection.OnReceivedWalletConnected:  Wallet connected.
+Sends wallet address in event ScoreMilk.Connection.OnReceivedWalletDisconnected:  Wallet disconnected

     Notes:
     - Unsubscribing is not strictly necessary, but it's considered good practice.

 6) Emit messages to server accordingly to game
-    - You Emit messages like this:
+    - You emit messages like this:
         ScoreMilk.Connection.EmitAddScore(points);

-    - You have to Emit 3 messages:
+    - You have to emit 3 messages:
+        ScoreMilk.Connection.EmitReady(): When the game is ready to start a real match.
+After emitting this, just wait.
+Do not start the match yet.
-        ScoreMilk.Connection.EmitReady(): When online Scene is fully loaded ScoreMilk.Connection.EmitAddScore(int points): When player scored <points> points ScoreMilk.Connection.EmitGameOver(int points): When game has ended.
+        ScoreMilk.Connection.EmitAddScore(int points): When player scored <points> points ScoreMilk.Connection.EmitGameOver(int points): When game has ended.

     Notes:
-    - Location of code varies heavily accordingly with game
     - Points can be positive or negative.
-Negative points decrease final value.
     - Points emitted at GameOver must be the same as the sum of all points emitted previously.

 7) You are done!
-    - Build the game and send us the built files!

 ============= Example =============